Old and Left Behind

 The only answer is to make sure that we are particularly careful to ensure our technological advances are considered in relation to those who don’t naturally embrace the technology.

-We need to ensure that technological advance is as inclusive as possible.
+We need to ensure that technological advances are as inclusive as possible.
 That means:

-- We are constantly mindful of the less technological in our society and their ability to understand, to access and to use new developments.
+• We are constantly mindful of the less technologically advanced in our society and their ability to understand, access, and use new developments.

 I make this appeal because I am already aware that technology is getting away from me.
 There are things that I don’t understand, technologies that younger people seem to be much more at ease with, advances that I can’t seem to see the value or need for.